maiar38/C-Capstone/README.md

 ```
 1. Add Student
 2. Remove Student
-3. Search Student
+3. Search Student by ID
 4. Display All Students
 5. Enroll Student in Course
 6. Show Student Courses
 7. Sort Students by GPA
-8. Exit
-9. Save to File
+8. Save to File
-10. Load from File
+9. Load from File
+10. Search Student by Name
+11. Exit
 ```

 ---